nekocode/DepAnPlugin/README.md

-This is a gradle plugin to extract the dependency info (between classes, fields and methods) of your Android project.
-Save all the dependencies to a sqlite database file.
+This is a gradle plugin to extract the dependencies between classes, fields and methods in your Android project.
+And save to a sqlite database file.

 ## Database structure